electrical workforce design

 proof

-Move permit tracking, inspection scheduling, material coordination, and apprentice tasking out of master and journeyman electricians so they work at the top of their license.
+Move permits, inspection scheduling, and material coordination off masters and journeymen.
+They work at the top of their license.

 answer first

-TL;DR: Jo fixes electrical labor bottlenecks by matching task assignment to license tier so every electrician works at the top of their code-defined role.
+TL;DR: Jo from fixes electrical labor bottlenecks by matching every task to the right license tier.

-Jo is a Human + Machine staffing company for electrical contractors.
-The solution starts with LaborMap, identifies where apprentice, journeyman, and master capacity is lost to tier-mismatched work, and designs a staffed model that keeps code-required judgment with the right license while coordination, permits, and scheduling move to machine-supported execution.
+Jo from is a Human + Machine staffing company for electrical contractors.
+The diagnostic finds where tier-mismatched work drains capacity, then builds a structure that keeps code judgment with the right license.

-Because they are absorbing field coordination, material tracking, and apprentice supervision that does not require a master license.
-LaborMap identifies the sub-license tasks pulling them away from code-required work and moves that load to Human + Machine support.
+They are absorbing coordination, material tracking, and supervision that doesn't need a master license.
+Jo from finds those tasks and moves them to Human + Machine support.

 Last updated: 2026-05-20